yy2202504083/SBCNet/README.md

 This repository contains the pre-trained Model weights, code, and instructions for obtaining the datasets used in our paper:

-SBCNet: Semantic Boundary Coupling Network for Camouflaged Object Detection (*Journal of Electronic Imaging*)
+SBCNet: Semantic Boundary Coupling Network for Camouflaged Object Detection

 ## Pre-Trained Model